elibarrow/BAE305-SP24-LAB5/README.md

 </p>

-After having this code in the Arduino IDE program and circuit built, we ran it while the computer was connected to the RedBoard to find the results.
+After having this code in the Arduino IDE program and the circuit built, we ran it while the computer was connected to the RedBoard to find the results.

 ## Part 2 - Controlling an LED with a potentiometer ##